Cycling holiday Amsterdam to Bruges

 • If you have special meal requirements, please indiciate this when booking.
 Diets which need a special preparation or special ingredients can only be offered in limited form.
 We will do our best to meet your needs, but we also ask for your understanding as due to limited logistic possibilities on a barge we are not able to prepare complete specialized menus.

-In case of Celiac/ gluten free diet; Lactose intolerance/ Vegan meals there is an additional charge of € 100, – per diet/per person/per week.
+In case of Celiac/ gluten free diet or Lactose intolerance there is an additional charge of € 100, – per diet/per person/per week.
 This supplement is € 150,- per diet/per person/per week when ordering on site.

 • Cycletours Holidays reserves the right to cancel tours with fewer than 12 participants up to 21 days prior to the date of departure.